tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-snowflake.md

 ## Output
 The goal of this section is to create:
-* A PagerDuty account, if you don't have one already.
+* A Snowflake account, if you don't have one already.
 (A free trial works.)
 * A PagerDuty API key.
 * Inside PagerDuty, you should configure at least 1 service, and configure its "escalation policy" to alert the people who are oncall for that service.